wso2/docs-mg/en/docs/concepts/event-hub-and-subscription-validation.md

 # Event Hub and Subscription Validation Model

 When using WSO2 API Manager as the key manager with Microgateway, it can be configured to validate the API Subscriptions.
-For this, the same API should be published in both API Manager and Microgatewat and a valid access token (JWT or Reference token) should be obtained by subscribing to the API via an Application.
-Microgateway is capable of validating subscriptions only for the configured tenant.
-(One tenant per Microgateway basis)
+For this, the same API should be published in both API Manager and Microgateway, and a valid access token (JWT or Reference token) should be obtained by subscribing to the API via an Application.
+Microgateway is capable of validating subscriptions only for the configured tenant (One tenant per Microgateway basis).

 ## Subscription Validation Model